 517.961 Notice of intent to submit application; posting of notice.
-A prospective applicant for a permit to operate a chemical process mining operation shall file with the State Department of Geology and Mineral Industries a notice of intent to submit an application and post copies of the notice along the perimeter of the location of the proposed operation.
+A prospective applicant for a mining operation permit shall file with the State Department of Geology and Mineral Industries a notice of intent to submit an application and post copies of the notice along the perimeter of the location of the proposed operation.
 The posting shall be sufficient to inform the public of the intended action and a legal description of the proposed mining operation location and shall comply with requirements adopted by rule by the governing board of the department.
-[1991 c.735 s.8]
+[1991 c.735 §8; 2013 c.371 §12]

 - 517.963 Department duties upon receipt of notice of intent.
 Upon receipt of a notice of intent under ORS 517.961, the State Department of Geology and Mineral Industries shall: - (1) Provide notice as required under ORS 517.959.
-The notice shall be sufficient to inform the public of the nature, size and location of the proposed chemical process mining operation. - (2) Activate a project coordinating committee for the proposed mining operation and coordinate the participation of federal agencies, affected agencies, local government agencies and the prospective applicant in the activities of the project coordinating committee.
+The notice shall be sufficient to inform the public of the nature, size and location of the proposed mining operation. - (2) Activate a project coordinating committee for the proposed mining operation and coordinate the participation of federal agen-

-- (3) Activate a technical review team for the proposed mining operation. - (4) Identify to the prospective applicant all permitting and cooperating agencies that will be participating in the consolidated application process.
-[1991 c.735 s.9]
+- cies, affected agencies, local government agencies and the prospective applicant in the activities of the project coordinating committee. - (3) Activate a technical review team for the proposed mining operation. - (4) Identify to the prospective applicant all permitting and cooperating agencies that will be participating in the consolidated application process.
+[1991 c.735 §9; 2013 c.371 §13]